JeremyLewis5/setting-up-a-dev-environment/README.md

 - Make your terminal's data dump much easier to customize.
 - Comes out of the box with a great color scheme and prompt setup.
 - Has better tab completion to help you avoid typing long file paths.
-- Has many amazing extensions, like autosuggesting previous commands.
+- Has many amazing extensions, like auto-suggesting previous commands.

 ### How To Install Oh My Zsh